Ksbenzley/startup/notes.md

 - nav: a directory where you can put other hyperlinks.
 Search engines look for this tag
 - style=: can be added into other commands to give the text for style like width, height, or font color

+<p>The Simon HTML files helped me to understand DIV better and how linking between pages works.</p>

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.